cosmos/ibc/spec/core/ics-033-multi-hop/README.md

     ConnectionProofs []*ProofData  // array of connection proofs starting with proof of conn[1,0] on chain1 (consensusState[1])
 }

-// GenerateMultihopProof generates proof of a key/value at the keyHeight on indexed chain (chain0).
+// GenerateMultihopProof generates proof of a key/value at the proofHeight on indexed chain (chain0).
-// Chains are provided in order from the sending (source) chain to the verifying chain. func GenerateMultihopProof(chains []*Chain, key string, value []byte, keyHeight exported.Height) *MultihopProof {
+// Chains are provided in order from the sending (source) chain to the verifying chain. func GenerateMultihopProof(chains []*Chain, key string, value []byte, proofHeight exported.Height) *MultihopProof {

     abortTransactionUnless(len(chains) > 2)